CHTC/chtc-website-source/_uw-research-computing/apptainer-htc.md

 [Jump back to Quickstart](#quickstart-build-test)

-## Move the container .sif file to staging
+## Move the Container .sif File to Staging

 Since Apptainer `.sif` files are routinely more than 1GB in size, we recommend that you transfer `my-container.sif` to your `/staging` directory.
 It is usually easiest to move the container file directly to staging while still in the interactive build job: